FontysVenlo/prj4e-individual-respository-Louis-Legere/doc/PersonalDevelopmentPlan.md

 I found out that with several components that use pwm I should use different pwm channels (pwm eyes and Motors)

 **prjWeek5/Week14:**
+fuses.
+Soldering everything with pins and float test.
+Soldering cables to battery

 ## **LO2:**